Direct Access Dental Hygiene Appointments

 In addition to following a thorough oral health regimen at home, including brushing twice daily with a fluoride toothpaste and flossing at least once daily, it’s important to visit the dental hygienist on a regular basis.
 Our professional hygienists are specially trained to not only give your teeth and gums a much more thorough clean than you can achieve at home, but also to spot early warning signs of more serious developments such as periodontitis and even oral cancer.

 - Review your past medical and dental history

 - Assess the current health of your mouth and surrounding tissue

-- Provide treatment using the latest technology, including comfort aids such as numbing or acupuncture (link to nervous patients page)
+- Provide treatment using the latest technology, including comfort aids such as numbing or acupuncture (see more here)